Miami Cancer Institute Oncology Rehabilitation Symposium, 4th Annual: Improving Quality of Life for Cancer Survivors Through Lifestyle Medicine

 Baptist Health South Florida presents this CME activity for use by healthcare professionals for educational purposes only.
 Opinions, perspectives and information presented by the faculty represent their ideas and views, and participants should carefully consider all available scientific data before acting on knowledge gained through this activity.
 Additionally, participants should consult the US Food and Drug Administration (FDA) for approved uses prior to prescribing medications or utilizing medical devices discussed in this activity.

 While Baptist Health makes reasonable efforts to ensure that accurate information is presented, no warranty, expressed or implied, is offered.
-Participants should rely on their own clinical judgment, knowledge and
+Participants should rely on their own clinical judgment, knowledge and experience before applying information acquired to their professional use.

 Available Credit